-Uber has been dogged by scandals all year, ranging from the external — tax, regulatory and driver-related scandals — to more recent internal issues regarding Kalanick's leadership and company culture, including ties to Donald Trump's presidency, key executive departures, sexual harassment lawsuits and viral videos.
+Uber has been dogged by scandals after establishing itself as the leader in the ride-hailing market, ranging from the external - tax, regulatory and driver-related scandals - to more recent internal issues regarding Kalanick's leadership and company culture, including ties to Donald Trump's presidency, key executive departures, sexual harassment lawsuits and viral videos.

 Read next: Latest Uber news

 So, as users in their droves #DeleteUber, what are the alternatives for hailing a ride from your phone?
 In the UK there are a few options for booking a taxi if you want to support black cabs, avoid surge charging or simply stop funding a company with so many black marks against it.

 Further afield, Uber is competing with some increasingly savvy startups and has even conceded the fight in China by selling its business to rival Didi Chuxing last year.

 Here are the best alternatives to Uber, both in the UK and abroad:

 ViaVan is an on-demand carpooling service that bills itself as a more affordable and environmentally-friendly alternative to Uber.

 The joint venture between Mercedes-Benz and US ride-sharing startup Via launched in London in April.
 Customers across fare zones 1 and 2 can use the app to find real-time matches with other riders heading their way and jump aboard to share the trip.